ariebovenberg/ariebovenberg.github.io/_posts/2021-12-27-logging-injection-in-python.md

 INFO:__main__:user 'alice' commented: 'I like pineapple pizza'.
 ```

-As you can see, an attacker can not only corrupt logs, but also incriminate others!
+As you can see, an attacker can not only corrupt logs, but also incriminate others.

 ### Mitigation